 The role of a chaplain is to be involved with other people to provide holistic care, which incorporates their emotional, physical and spiritual well-being.
 Chaplaincy is very much in keeping with our Capuchin Franciscan ethos and values.
 As Chaplains we stand with those we are often experiencing great difficulty and turmoil.
 We bring with us to this role our charism of Fraternity by which we are present to those in need and to their families.

-Currently, in Ireland, we minister as Chaplains in hospital, hospice, workplace and educational settings.
+Currently, in Ireland, we minister as Chaplains in hospital, hospice, workplace and parish settings.

 Hospitals